gohugoio/hugo/content/variables/taxonomy-variables.md

 weight: 30
 aliases: []
 toc: true
-wip: true
+wip: false
 ---

 ## Taxonomy Terms Page Variables

 [Taxonomy terms pages][taxonomytemplates] are of the type `Page` and have the following additional variables.

 For example, the following fields would be available in `layouts/_defaults/terms.html`, depending on how you organize your [taxonomy templates][taxonomytemplates]:

 `.Data.Singular`
 : The singular name of the taxonomy (e.g., `tags => `tag`)